Indigenous peoples of California: 21st century

-California has the largest population of Native Americans out of any state, with 723,000 identifying an "American Indian or Alaska Native" tribe as a component of their race (14% of the nation-wide total).
-This population grew by 15% between 2000 and 2010, much less than the nation-wide growth rate of 27%, but higher than the population growth rate for all races, which was about 10% in California over that decade.
+California has the largest population of Native Americans out of any state, with 1,252,083 identifying an "American Indian or Alaska Native" tribe as a component of their race (14.6% of the nationwide total).
+This population grew by 15% between 2000 and 2010, much less than the nationwide growth rate of 27%, but higher than the population growth rate for all races, which was about 10% in California over that decade.
 Over 50,000 indigenous people live in Los Angeles alone.

+However, the majority of Indigenous people in California today do not identify with the tribes indigenous to the state, rather they are of Indigenous Mexican or Central American ancestry, or of tribes from other parts of the United States, such as the Cherokee or Navajo.
+Of the state's 934,970 indigenous people who specified a Native American tribe, 297,708 identified as "Mexican American Indian", 125,344 identified as "Central American Indian", and 125,019 identified as Cherokee.
+108,319 identified with "all other tribes," which includes all of the Indigenous Californian tribes except for the Yuman/Quechan, who numbered 2,759 in the state.

 According to the National Conference of State Legislatures, there are currently over one hundred federally recognized native groups or tribes in California including those that spread to several states.
 Federal recognition officially grants the Indian tribes access to services and funding from the Bureau of Indian Affairs, and Federal and State funding for Tribal TANF/CalWORKs programs.

 Recognition as genocide (2019)

 The California genocide was not acknowledged as a genocide by non-native people for over a century in California.
 In the 2010s, denial among politicians, academics, historians, and institutions such as public schools was commonplace.
 This has been credited to a lingering unwillingness of settler descendants who are "beneficiaries of genocidal policies (similar to throughout the United States generally)."
 This meant that the genocide was largely dismissed, distorted, and denied, sometimes through trivialization or even humor to create a self-positive image of settlers.

 In 2019, 40th governor of California, Gavin Newsom signed an executive order formally apologizing to native people and for the formation of a Truth and Healing Council that would be "aimed at reporting on the historical relationships between the state and its Indigenous people."
 Of this history, Newsom stated: "Genocide.
-No other way to describe it, and that’s the way it needs to be described in the history books."
+No other way to describe it, and that's the way it needs to be described in the history books."
 This was a significant event in reducing the dismissal of the California genocide.